- Python Basics

 (120, 42, 350) (12, 'codescracker', True, 12.42)

-Note - Items of a single tuple can be of multiple types.
+Note: Items in a single tuple can be of multiple types.

-Note - Items of a tuple are separated with comma, and the whole items are enclosed within a round brackets or ().
+Note: Items in a tuple are separated by commas, and the entire list is enclosed in round brackets or ().

-Important - In tuple, items are ordered and unchangeable.
-Also, tuple items allows duplicates.
+Important: In a tuple, items are ordered and unchangeable.
+Also, tuple items allow duplicates.

-Ordered means, indexes assigned to all items when a tuple is created.
-For example, if a tuple of 5 items is created, then 0 will be the index number of first item, 1 will be the index number of second item, and so on.
+Ordered means that indexes are assigned to all items when a tuple is created.
+For example, if a tuple of 5 items is created, then 0 will be the index number of the first item, 1 will be the index number of the second item, and so on.
 For example:

 x = (12, "codescracker", True, 12.42) print(x[0]) print(x[3])